kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 The game goes on until one players sinks all the ships of the other player.
 The appropriate celebratory message with the winning player's name is displayed and then the game stops.

-#### Trapdoor
+**Trapdoor**
 There is a trapdoor built in for the user.
-At any point of the game, if they choose to exit, they should type in `2187AA23` and the program will terminate immediately.
+At any point of the game (either Setup or Wartime), if they choose to exit, they should type in `2187AA23` and the program will terminate immediately.

 ---